phvietan/Traffic-Sign-Recognition/README.md

 Official web page of GTSRB dataset: http://benchmark.ini.rub.de/?section=gtsrb&subsection=news

 The GTSRB consists of 43 types of traffic sign which is included inside the `Classes.txt` file.
-There are 39209 pictures for the train set and xxx pictures for the test set.
-The total number of pictures is therefore yyy.
+There are 39209 pictures for the train set and 12630 pictures for the test set.
+The total number of pictures is therefore 51839.

 More information about the dataset can be looked up at the website.